Basketball is one of the best sports to bet, but most people approach it wrong.

 These pace differences can have a major impact on how games play out, especially when two teams with contrasting styles face off.
 A plodding, half-court oriented team might struggle to keep up with a run-and-gun opponent, leading to a lopsided result.
 On the flip side, a breakneck pace can sometimes work against a fast team if their shots aren't falling.

 Pace also has a significant effect on totals (over/under) betting.
 Games featuring two up-tempo teams are much more likely to sail over the total than those with slower, defensive-minded squads.
-As a bettor, it's crucial to have a sense of where each team stands on the pace spectrum and how that might impact the flow of the game.
+You need a sense of where each team falls on the pace spectrum and how that affects the flow of the game.

 The impact of playstyle goes beyond just pace, however.
 Some teams are built around pounding the ball inside to dominant big men, while others rely heavily on perimeter shooting and ball movement.
 These stylistic traits can create unique matchup problems for opponents, which smart bettors learn to recognize.